 A referee’s whistle screeched.
 Squeezed onto a bench four rows up in the stands, I craned to see who would make the free kick for the home team.
 The field blazed a dazzling emerald, streaked with black and white jerseys.
 Almost a homecoming game for me, I knew so many of the players from my stint at the town liceo.

 “Looks like they’ve designated Nicolás,” I said.

 “No big surprise there.”
 My Chilean girlfriend, Miriam Barrientos, elbowed me and winked.
 “Don’t think I haven’t noticed where your attention is riveted.”

-I couldn’t help the blush that slid up my neck.
-True enough, I could hardly take my eyes off Nicolás since we’d arrived at the stadium, but I’d hoped my singular focus wasn’t so obvious.
+I felt a blush slide up my neck.
+True enough, I could hardly take my eyes off Nicolás since we’d arrived at the stadium, but I’d hoped my singular focus wasn’t obvious.

-I pretended to ignore Miriam’s not-so-subtle teasing.
-“It’s great to be back here, Miri.
+I pretended to ignore Miriam’s not-so-subtle ribbing.
+“It’s great to be back, Miri.
 Mellehue versus Castro, it’s a Saturday classic—”

 One of the opposition players headed off Nicolás’s shot on net.
 Out of control, the ball blasted toward the bleachers, hurtling right at me.
-I flung out my arms and trapped it against my chest.
-Air rushed out of my lungs in a sharp gasp.
+I flung out my arms.
+Air whooshed out of my lungs as I trapped it against my chest.

 I lurched to my feet to toss the ball back onto the field, but in an instant, Nicolás himself bounded up the benches to retrieve it.
 Our eyes met in mutual recognition, and something more.
-The throng of people around us blurred into the background of my vision.
+The throng of people around us blurred.

 Flashing a roguish smile, he tucked the ball under his arm, lifted my hand, and kissed the back of it.
 “Welcome home to Chiloé, Melissa Travis.”